 With many corn chowders relying on bacon or chicken stock for extra flavor, they don’t meet the needs of vegetarians or anyone who is eating mostly plant-based meals.
 Since I always prioritize flavor, rest assured that this version is just as satisfying.
 For a decadent finishing touch, I top it with crispy fried basil.
 A quick dip in the frying pan turns basil shatteringly crispy and translucent…not to mention incredibly tasty.

-Loaded with fresh corn, potatoes, and red pepper, and topped with herbs, this chowder is ideal for those days when you have a counter full of goods from the farmers market.
+Loaded with fresh corn and topped with herbs, this chowder is ideal for those days when you have a counter full of goods from the farmers market.
 Naturally sweet, local corn is such a treat that I use the cobs to create a quick stock while chopping the rest of the vegetables.

 4 ears of corn

 2 tablespoons flour

 1 cup half and half

 Begin by shucking the corn and cutting the kernels off each cob.
 An easy way to do this is to slice the bottom of each cob so that it has a flat surface.
 Stand the corn upright in a large bowl or on a cutting board with a groove around the perimeter.
 Take a sharp knife and cut from top to bottom, releasing the kernels.
 Continue turning the cob and cutting from top to bottom as if the cob has four sides.
 Set aside the kernels and any liquid that is released while cutting.